Beraliv/beraliv.dev/packages/blog2/src/content/2020-05-04-research-joyn-scripts-obfuscation.md

 ---
-title: Video player in Joyn
+title: Code obfuscation in Joyn video player (2020 edition)
 date: "2020-05-04"
 description: Code obfuscation using confusion and the way how to make it readable again
 labels: